If your business involves interaction with members of the public, there's a good chance you'll need public liability insurance.

 A client may require that you’re covered as a condition of working for them

-Public liability only concerns damage to property or injury to people who are not your employees.
+Public liability only concerns damage to property or injury to people who aren’t employees.

-If you want cover for your employees if they are injured or become ill through work, or for damage to your own property, you’ll need additional insurance.
+If you want cover for your staff if they’re injured or become ill through work, or for damage to your own property, you’ll need additional insurance.

 When you're running a business, you’ll have a lot of different risks and responsibilities to deal with.
-You may have employees, stock or equipment and machinery to buy and maintain, a business premises or office and valuable computers and other technology.
+You may have employees, and invariably stock, equipment and perhaps machinery to buy and maintain.
+You may have a business premises or office, computers and other technology.

-You will need to keep customers and clients safe while visiting your premises, and keep their personal information and data secure on your IT systems.
-For this reason, most businesses need a range of cover.
+You’ll need to ensure customers and clients are safe while visiting your premises, and keep their personal information and data secure on your IT systems.
+For this reason, most businesses need a range of insurances, which might include.

 Employers’ liability insurance: covers legal and compensation costs if an employee becomes sick or injured while working for you